hannobraun/notebooks/work-log.md

 As I move more into physical projects, this doesn't work as well.
 But I do really like that daily commit as a way to track my habit, and I've decided I want to keep it.
 Hence this work log.
 Whenever I do work on this project that otherwise wouldn't result in a commit to this repository, I document it here.

+## 2022-02-01

+Ordered more cork (my initial order lasted for 2 notebooks).
+Did research about materials I can use for the bookmark, and some kind of flexible ribbon to keep the notebook closed, but couldn't find anything I was happy with.

 ## 2022-01-30

 Finished notebook #2.